binazgreat/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task5-Write a function that removes all characters c and C from a string.
 Task6-Write a function that prints a matrix of integers.
 Task7-Write a function that adds 2 tuples.
+Task8-Write a function that returns a tuple with the length of a string and its first character.